 Digestive Enzymes are proteins found in humans, fruit, veggies, and fermented foods that assist our body in turning nutrients into something that our digestive system can break down and absorb.
 Digestive disorders such as gallstones can hinder our body from making these digestive enzymes which is why it’s important to add them back in.

 Probiotics are a type of bacteria that is actually good for you!
 They are live bacteria and yeasts found in fermented foods and created by our own bodies.
 These good bacteria assist your body in balancing and reducing the bad bacteria that contribute to infections, viruses, and digestive issues.
+Livingood Daily Pre + Pro + Post Biotics Blend is an easy once a day formula you can add to hot or cold drinks to assist your gut in balancing out the good and gut bacteria!

-Healthy fat is vital to gut health because they are the building blocks of the cells and hormones in our body.
+Healthy fat is vital to gut health because they are the building block of the cells and hormones in our body.
 They help increase the gut bacteria all while being anti-inflammatory.
 Healthy fats are also crucial for brain health which is also connected to gut health!
 Oils such as MCT oil and coconut oil are healthy and light on the digestive system.

 What to Avoid

 There are many foods that can be harsh on our system, destroying the lining of our gut and the environment that it’s in.
-Poor diet, NSAIDS, over consumption of caffeine and alcohol are major contributors to digestive issues.
+Poor diet, NSAIDS, overconsumption of caffeine and alcohol are major contributors to digestive issues.

 Rancid oils such as peanut oil, soybean oil, canola oil, and vegetable oil are congestive and hard to break down, requiring our liver and gallbladder to work extra hard.